Is Cholesterol the Culprit?

 - Superfast CT (EBT) HeartScans for coronary artery calcifications

-We are excited to serve as a regional lipid disorder center following many of the guidelines of the American Heart Association and in conjunction with one of the best and most accurate labs in the country – Berkeley HeartLabs originally directed by Dr. Robert Superko. .
+We are excited to serve as a regional lipid disorder center following many of the guidelines of the American Heart Association and in conjunction with one of the best and most accurate labs in the country – originally Berkeley HeartLabs [now Quest Diagnostics Cardio IQ testing].
+BHL was founded and promoted by Dr. Robert Superko [beyond LDL].
 They were in the vanguard of lipid analysis and newer thinking.
-They were superseded by more automated, and cost effective, VAP testing by Atherotech which approximates the gold standard BHL testing.
+They were superseded by more automated, and cost effective, VAP testing by Atherotech which approximated the gold standard BHL testing.

 More advanced testing is coming of age based on the notion that cardiovascular disease is a complex series of inflammatory processes, not simply an accumulation of cholesterol.
 From Cleveland HeartLab we are now able to measure oxidized LDL.
 This is revolutionary!